NikitaSurve/SQL_ResumeChallenge/README.md

 This is a Data Analytics project I have done using SQL as part of Codebasics SQL Project Challenge.

 🌟 PROBLEM 🌟
 Atliq Hardware is a leading manufacturer of computer hardware in India and other nations, but it struggles to make prompt and wise choices based on data.
-The management intends to add more junior data analysts to the data analytics team.
-Tony Sharma, the head of data analytics, conducts a SQL challenge to identify applicants with both technical and soft skills.
+The management intends to conducts a SQL challenge to identify applicants with both technical and soft skills.

 🌟 TOOLS & APPROACH 🌟
 MySQL, PowerBI, PowerPoint